 What is VA Disability Back Pay?

-Once your VA disability retroactive pay is calculated, you should receive it all in one lump sum, while all future VA disability compensation will be paid monthly.
+Once your VA disability retroactive pay is calculated, you should receive it all in one lump sum (this is your VA disability back pay lump sum), while all future VA disability compensation will be paid in monthly payment installments.
 The VA makes a tremendous effort to ensure that any veteran approved for back pay receives it within 15 days of that decision, either through direct deposit or a paper check.

 What Is an Effective Date?